labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-range-generator/step1.md

 # Range Generator

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Creates a generator, that generates all values in the given range using the given step.
+To generate a range of values using a given step, use the following `rangeGenerator` function.
+Open the Terminal/SSH and type `node` to start coding.

-- Use a `while` loop to iterate from `start` to `end`, using `yield` to return each value and then incrementing by `step`.
+- Use a `while` loop and `yield` to return each value, starting from `start` and ending at `end`.
-- Omit the third argument, `step`, to use a default value of `1`.
+- If you want to use a default step of `1`, omit the third argument.

 ```js
 const rangeGenerator = function* (start, end, step = 1) {